A LOCAL HERITA6E OF CARE IN OUR COMMUNITY

 In 1810 the inmates of the Workhouse were moved to a larger facility in Eastbourne and the two cottages sold for private use.
 The workhouse buildings were used by various artisans and businesses up to the 1960s, when most of the property was left to deteriorate.
-The building standing at the north end of the yard was used as a wagonmalting workshop and an old wheelwright's stone circle, used for building a fire to heat the metal wheel rims before placing them on the wooden spoke wheels, can still be seen in the car park.
+The building standing at the north end of the yard was used as a wagon-making workshop and an old wheelwright’s stone circle, used for building a fire to heat the metal wheel rims before placing them on the wooden spoke wheels, can still be seen in the local museum.
 At some point around 1890 a wing was added to the south end of the building and used as a mortuary by a local undertaker this is now the Kitchen.

 STILL HERE TODAY WORKING IN OUR COMMUNITY

 In 2003 Mary Crutch, founder of the Seaford Volunteers' Association, decided to take on the derelict poorhouse buildings.
-Renovation work is still ongoing but there are now three halls, a small meeting room for private one on one or up to six people, a kitchenette and a large catering-size kitchen for hire in the main building, along with disabled toilets and an office.
-The mortuary is the next project to be tackled; it is hoped to divide this into two small meeting rooms which can be used to further the Trust's charitable aims.
+After over 20 years the extensive renovation work is now completed, we have three halls, a small meeting room for private one on one or up to six people, a kitchenette and a fully equipped kitchen for hire in the main building, along with disabled toilets and an office.
+In the completely remodelled Wagon Factory building we now have a custom-built Charity Shop on the ground floor and 4 small to medium meeting rooms plus toilets and a kitchenette on the upper floor.

 St. James' Trust still keeps up the tradition of caring for the people of Seaford but you will be pleased to know it is some time since we have flogged or sold one of our clients!
 The Trust, like every other charity, is very short of funds and relies heavily on the good will of local people for donations and legacies to help perpetuate and improve its service to the community.